 If the action is serious enough, harassment by a landlord or their violation of a tenant’s privacy may be enough justification for relieving a tenant of their obligations of the lease.

-- Landlord entry.
-Hawaii requires landlords to provide a two-day notice, and entry is allowed only at reasonable times (§521-53(b)).
+- Landlord Entry.
+Hawaii requires landlords to provide a two-day notice, and entry is allowed only at reasonable times, unless it is an emergency, court order, or the tenant has abandoned the rental unit.
 If your landlord repeatedly violates your rights to privacy or does removes windows or doors, turns off your utilities, or changes the locks, you would be considered “constructively evicted,” as described above.
+(Haw.
+Rev. Stat. §521-53).

 Examples of Insufficient Justification for Lease Breaking in Hawaii